 10 Dublin139 10 Berlin4,8

-A place Most stormy cities Number of thunderstorms per year A place The most snow-covered cities The number of days it snows annually
+Place The most thunderstorm cities Number of thunderstorms per year Place Most snowy cities Annual number of days when it snows

 1 Madrid84 1 Helsinki101